Tomasz Makowski (librarian)

 Tomasz Makowski (/pl/; born 1970) is a Polish librarian and historian.
 Since 2007, he has served as Director General of the National Library of Poland and the head of the National Council of Libraries and the National Library Resources Committee at the Ministry of Culture and National Heritage.
-Since 2024, he is the Vice-Chair of the Conference of Directors of National Libraries (CDNL).
+Since 2025, he is the Chair of the Conference of Directors of National Libraries (CDNL).

 Makowski has worked in the National Library since 1994.
 Prior to being appointed Director General in 2007, he was Deputy Director General and Director for Research, as well as Head of Special Collections at the Library.

 He specializes in the history of libraries and manuscript studies.
 In 2001 he completed his doctorate in history, specializing in modern Polish history, at Cardinal Stefan Wyszyński University in Warsaw.
-His doctoral thesis, was entitled Jan Zamoyski’s Crown Chancellor and Commander-in-chief Library (Biblioteka Jana Zamoyskiego kanclerza i hetmana wielkiego koronnego (1542-1605).
+His doctoral thesis, was entitled Jan Zamoyski’s Crown Chancellor and Commander-in-chief Library (Biblioteka Jana Zamoyskiego kanclerza i hetmana wielkiego koronnego (1542–1605).

 Makowski is a member or board member of a large number of organizations and institutions in Poland and abroad: